We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 Printing maps and routes

-Electronic maps on your computer are all well and good, but you can’t beat a paper map, primarily as a backup for when your electronic gadgets run out of battery.
+Electronic maps on your computer are all good, but you can't beat a paper map, primarily as a backup for when your electronic gadgets run out of battery.

 Fortunately, you can easily print from OS Maps.

-The printing options are quite flexible, letting you get as much of the map as you can onto the page.
+The printing options are quite flexible, letting you get as much of the map as possible onto the page.
 You can turn off route markers if they obscure too much detail on the map.

 As well as the map, you can print out each waypoint, which can generate a lot of paper on some routes, but it will at least give you the grid references if you get off track.

-As a premium customer, you can also print larger maps on A3 – if you have a printer that can print A3 of course.
+As a premium customer, you can also print larger maps on A3 - if you have a printer that can print A3.

 With our route around Llangollen selected, we printed it out.
 As you can see, the quality of the printouts is excellent.